55tommy/furima-38555/README.md

 - belongs_to :user(出品者)
 - has_one: purchases_information

+#extend ActiveHash::Associations::ActiveRecordExtensions
--  belongs_to :category (extend ActiveHash::Associations::ActiveRecordExtensions)
+- belongs_to :category
+- belongs_to :condition

 ## purchases_informationsテーブル